treecasiano/treecasiano.github.io/pages/about.md

 * I recently became obsessed with everything about Turkey, particularly Anatolian Rock (Barış Manço!), Cappadocia, and Istanbul.
 I usually have my keyboard set to Turkish because I need to type ı and ş and ç often.

 * I like animals far better than people.
 I believe that if you don't have a heart for animals, you don't have a heart at all.

-* In 2015, I finally had enough money and nerve to quit the admin work that made me miserable for far too many years.
-The joy I feel is like that of an animal who has been released from a painfully small cage.

-* All cages are too small.

 <br />